What Is EMV?

 - an EMV chip card is used at a chip enabled terminal that has been activated by the retailer or merchant

-The date for EMV adoption is October 2015 for in store point of sale for C-stores and other retailers.
+The date for EMV adoption is October 2015 for in-store point of sale for C-stores and other retailers.
 For gas pumps (AFD's), EMV adoption and liability shift will occur on October 1, 2017.

 EMVCo exists to facilitate worldwide interoperability and acceptance of secure payment transactions.
 It accomplishes this by managing and evolving the EMV® Specifications and related testing processes.
-This work is overseen by EMVCo’s six member organisations—American Express, Discover, JCB, MasterCard, UnionPay, and Visa—and supported by dozens of banks, merchants, processors, vendors, and other industry stakeholders.
+This work is overseen by EMVCo’s six member organizations—American Express, Discover, JCB, MasterCard, UnionPay, and Visa—and supported by dozens of banks, merchants, processors, vendors, and other industry stakeholders.

 A useful infographic from Visa that explains how EMV cards are designed and how EMV processing works.

-MasterCard has developed a roadmap focused on advancing the U.S. electronic payments system, while providing each customer flexibility to manage technology implementation that advances their business goals.
+MasterCard has developed a roadmap focused on advancing the U.S. electronic payments system while providing each customer flexibility to manage technology implementation that advances their business goals.
 Information of interest to C-store owners related to gas pumps, point of sale (POS), and other payment products.

 Incentives are laying the path for U.S. adoption of the EMV chip card standard, in use in most developed countries.
 More than 575 million chip-enabled cards are expected to be in circulation by the end of 2014 and fraud costs are scheduled to shift to merchants and acquirers that don’t meet EMV requirements.